lume/variable/README.md

 	},
 )

+// Listen to events as before:

 const martian = new Martian()

 const onChange = () => {
-	// Log the three variables every time any of the three change. console.log(martian.firstName, martian.hairColor, martian.favoriteFood) }
+	// Log these three variables every time any of the three change. console.log(martian.firstName, martian.hairColor, martian.favoriteFood) }